nre-learning/antidote/docs/platform/curricula/lessons/presentations.rst

     Endpoints on the back-end.

     In this case, the ``http`` type can be used.
-A tab will be opened for this Presentation, but instead of a terminal, the tab contents will show the web application you provide in the Endpoint.
+A tab will be opened for this Presentation, but instead of a terminal, the tab contents will show the web application you provide in the Endpoint (in an iframe).
 A few considerations for this option:

     - HTTPS is not currently supported.
 We need to iron out a few wrinkles in the implementation first, and we'll